usc-isi-i2/kgtk/docs/transform/add_id.md

 Several ID styles are supported.

-Additional options are shown in expert help. kgtk --expert compact --help
+Additional options are shown in expert help. kgtk --expert add-id --help

 positional arguments:
-  input_kgtk_file       The KGTK file to filter.
-May be omitted or '-' for stdin (default=-).
+  INPUT_FILE            The KGTK input file.
+(May be omitted or '-' for stdin.)
+(Deprecated,
+                        use -i INPUT_FILE)

 optional arguments:
-  -h, --help            show this help message and exit -o OUTPUT_KGTK_FILE, --output-file OUTPUT_KGTK_FILE
+  -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
-                        The KGTK file to write (default=-).
+                        The KGTK input file.
+(May be omitted or '-' for stdin.)
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        The KGTK output file.
+(May be omitted or '-' for stdout.)
   --old-id-column-name COLUMN_NAME
                         The name of the old ID column. (default=id).
   --new-id-column-name COLUMN_NAME
                         The name of the new ID column. (default=id).
   --overwrite-id [optional true|false]
                         When true, replace existing ID values.
 When false, copy existing ID values.
 When --overwrite-id is omitted, it defaults to False.
-When
-                        --overwrite-id is supplied without an argument, it is True.
+When --overwrite-id is supplied without an argument, it is True.
   --verify-id-unique [optional true|false]
                         When true, verify ID uniqueness using an in-memory set of IDs.
 When --verify-id-unique is omitted, it defaults to False.
-When --verify-id- unique is supplied without an argument, it is True.
+When --verify- id-unique is supplied without an argument, it is True.
-  --id-style {node1-label-node2,node1-label-num,node1-label-node2-num,node1-label-node2-id,prefix###}
+  --id-style {node1-label-node2,node1-label-num,node1-label-node2-num,node1-label-node2-id,empty,prefix###}
                         The ID generation style. (default=prefix###).
   --id-prefix PREFIX    The prefix for a prefix### ID. (default=E).
   --initial-id INTEGER  The initial numeric value for a prefix### ID. (default=1).